RED WOLF PUPS PLAYING!

 WHAT CAN WE DO?

 To learn more red wolf facts, visit red wolves on exhibit at the NC Zoo, the WNC Nature Center or one of the 40 other breeding facilities found throughout the US.
-For a list of the captive facilities, click.
+Here’s a list of the captive facilities to see if one is near you

 Also, you can read a great article by Christian Hunt, Defenders of Wildlife, “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…”.
 It is an in-depth synopsis of what is happening to the red wolf in the wild.